ArchieGoodwin/AudioProcessor/README.md

 # AudioProcessor 🎙️

-_A Swift Package for seamless audio recording on iOS devices._
+_A Swift Package for seamless audio recording on iOS and macOS devices._

-AudioProcessor is an intuitive Swift Package tailored for effortless audio recording and management on iOS devices.
+AudioProcessor is an intuitive Swift Package tailored for effortless audio recording and management on iOS and macOS devices.
 By providing a designated folder, you can store and organize your recorded audio files with ease.
 The package offers advanced splitting capabilities, allowing you to:

 1. Split files at specified intervals 🕒
 2. Detect pauses in speech and automatically split files based on them 🤫